Opportunities for teachers and staff working with young people

-Teachers and those working with young people will be encouraged and empowered to develop their own creative responses to the year’s events through a regular programme of artist-led training.
+Develop your own creative responses to the year’s events supported by a regular programme of artist-led training and resources

-This will be sustained as a legacy beyond 2019 to interpret and engage with the borough’s cultural heritage with the support of both online and hands-on resources.
+These learning resources will be added to and sustained as a legacy beyond 2019 to interpret and engage with the borough’s cultural heritage (view these at the bottom of the page)

 As a Waltham Forest teacher, you'll be able to sign up for a London Borough of Culture Artsmark and offset costs of Artsmark registration with a support grant up to £500.

-10 grants will be available to recoup proven expenditure up to the value of £500.
-This should be incurred in fulfilment of an a Artsmark action plan.
+Ten grants will be available to recoup proven expenditure up to the value of £500.
+This should be incurred in fulfilment of an Artsmark action plan.
 This can identified at a Development Day or in your Statement of Commitment.

 Applications should be submitted by Friday 29 November